Hostel: Part II: Casting

 Roth sought Lauren German for the lead role based on her performance in The Texas Chainsaw Massacre (2003).
 "Lauren has a sense of humor, but she can also handle those horrific, intense moments," explained Roth.
 "I needed an actress who would be so vulnerable and so likeable but then really strong when she needs to be.
 Even though Lauren probably weighs ninety pounds soaking wet and looks like a princess, you feel like she's kicking ass."
 Bijou Phillips was cast as Whitney after impressing Roth with her audition.
 For the part of Lorna, Roth had Heather Matarazzo in mind from the beginning; she flew to Los Angeles to read for the part, unaware that Roth was meeting to offer it to her.

 Vera Jordanova was cast as Axelle, a female antagonist, while former Slovak Minister of Culture and actor Milan Kňažko was given the role of Sasha, the Russian mafia member and ringleader of the torture factory.
 "The fact that Sasha was Russian was one of the reasons I accepted this role," Kňažko joked.
 "We Slovaks are still a little bit angry over the occupation of Czechoslovakia by the Soviet army."
 To play Stuart and Todd, the American businessmen who are "emblematic of the more extreme sides of human nature and the dark shadow of First World materialism," Roth cast Roger Bart and Richard Burgi.

+Jared Harris was also sought for a role on the film by Eli Roth, who wanted to meet with Harris to discuss the potential role.
+However, upon watching the first film to familiarize himself with the franchise, Harris found himself unnerved by the depravity of the subject matter and declined further involvement.